sharife/hyas/content/future/a-just-transition.md

       for each community.

-      "A just transition is thinking about moving from an extractive economy to a regenerative economy."
+      "A Just Transition is thinking about moving from an extractive economy to a regenerative economy."
     body: >-
       Transcript of Recording